Case law: How case law is made

 In federal or multi-jurisdictional law systems there may exist conflicts between the various lower appellate courts.
 Sometimes these differences may not be resolved, and it may be necessary to distinguish how the law is applied in one district, province, division or appellate department.
 Usually, only an appeal accepted by the court of last resort will resolve such differences and, for many reasons, such appeals are often not granted.

 Any court may seek to distinguish the present case from that of a binding precedent, to reach a different conclusion.
 The validity of such a distinction may or may not be accepted on appeal of that judgment to a higher court.
 An appellate court may also decide on an entirely new and different analysis from that of junior courts, and may or may not be bound by its own previous decisions, or in any case, may distinguish them on the facts.

 Where there are several members of a court deciding a case, there may be one or more judgments given (or reported).
 Only the reason for the decision of the majority can constitute a binding precedent, but all may be cited as persuasive, or their reasoning may be adopted in an argument.
 Apart from the rules of procedure for precedent, the weight given to any reported judgment may depend on the reputation of both the reporter and the judges.

 Nordic nations

 The legal systems of the Nordic countries are sometimes included among the civil law systems, but as a separate branch, and sometimes counted as separate from the civil law tradition.
 In Sweden, for instance, case law arguably plays a more important role than in some of the Continental codified law systems.
 The two highest courts, the Supreme Court (Högsta domstolen) and the Supreme Administrative Court (Högsta förvaltningsdomstolen), have the right to set precedent which is in practice (however not formally) binding on all future application of the law.
 Courts of appeal, both general courts (hovrätter) and administrative courts (kammarrätter), may also issue decisions that act as guides for the application of the law, but these decisions may be overturned by higher courts.
-Much of the case law is used to prove the existence of a law and not, unlike many common law jurisdictions, the creation of law.
+Thus case law is used to determine the actual applicability and limits of a law and not, as in common law jurisdictions, the creation of law.